paupufruitshakes/assignment1_csv/Assignment1_documentation.md

 4. Steps of what happend:
 	1. Wrote a script for three functions.
 	2. For each function, created a list and appended a column to list.
 Had three functions in total "a, b, c" representing column headings "Rank, State, BTUs per capita"
 	3. The script without the function syntax prints a list with targeted column data.
-When I write the same script as a function, output is blank.
-No error message, or any printed return.
+When I write the same script as a function, output is:

-	4. Potentially have incorrect indentations.
+	Traceback (most recent call last):
+  	File "<stdin>", line 1, in <module>
+	ModuleNotFoundError: No module named

 5. Results